CallanVass/API_webserver_project/README.md

 - GET /users/register
 Create New User

 *Allows is_admin users to register a new account, whether admin (staff) or not (student).
-This function must check whether a user is a User and also is_admin; this prevents companies from altering student information.*
+This function must check whether a user is a User and also is_admin.*

 FIELDS:
 {